 “There’s no time for physicians to get a second income, other than high-end academic doctors that are few and far between.
 Even a doctor one day out of residency can pick up a call on Parrot.MD and earn some extra money.”

 Tim and his partner came up with the idea for an app to facilitate call assignment trades, process the exchange of payments, and maintain anonymity of physicians.
 But building an intuitive, 3-sided marketplace with a focus on confidentiality isn’t easy.

 JMG handled each stage of the app’s development lifecycle, from strategy and design to development, testing, and deployment, in conjunction with Parrot.MD’s team, to create custom iOS and Android apps.

 We took a step-by-step approach to building the apps by collaborating with multiple focus groups across various medical specialties.

 "We started with a one-man development shop on our first attempt for about a year, but he couldn’t keep up with the complexity.
 We took some bids, and JMG landed in the middle range.
 Some of the bigger places we went to were really expensive and inflexible.
 JMG was willing to work within our means and our budget.
-They’re hardworking, smart, concierge service guys."
+They’re a hardworking, smart, concierge service team."

-The ultimate result: peace of mind.
 User testing sessions with physicians have sparked universal, over-the-moon excitement, and CEO Tim Steele’s goal for Parrot.MD is to have 30,000 doctors on the app within the next 3 years, targeting dense urban populations like Manhattan, Chicago, and Philadelphia.